 - You did not use PayPal Direct, Virtual Terminal, PayPal Business, or PayPal Here.

-That last one is especially important: if you’re using PayPal as a merchant, you’re probably using PayPal Business.
+That last one is very significant.
+If you’re using PayPal as a merchant, there’s a good chance you’re using PayPal Business.
 That means you’re probably not protected.

 |Australian Dollar||22 AUD|